 There are so many benefits to using a credit card, one of which is credit card protection.
-However many of us don’t fully understand or use these safeguards that actually free.
+However many of us don’t fully understand or use these safeguards that free.

 Under Section 75 of the Consumer Credit Act, you are protected by your credit card provider for purchases.
-But what does this mean, and are you really safer paying with a credit card than with cash or a debit card?
+But what does this mean, and are you safer paying with a credit card than with cash or a debit card?

 Here’s credit card protection explained: